 Print Recipe Pin Recipe

-This small batch brownie recipe is baked in a 9×5 inch loaf pan and makes just 8 super chocolatey, fudgy brownies.
-A one bowl, no mixer recipe that takes just half an hour to make!
+These small batch brownies are baked in a loaf pan, yielding just 8 super chocolatey, fudgy brownies.
+It's a one bowl, no mixer recipe that takes just half an hour to make!

 Course: Dessert